MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 ms.topic: reference
 ms.date: 05/23/2023
 ---
-# Measure table size in Azure Data Explorer
+# Estimate table size in Azure Data Explorer

 Understanding the size of your tables can be helpful for efficient resource management and optimized query performance.